IBM/DataStage/dsjob/blogs/sequencer.md

 -  `id` is the id of the flow or a pipeline.
 One of `name` or `id` must be specified.
 -  `code` will output the details on the code it generates
 -  `threads` specifies the number of parallel compilations to run.
 The value should be in the range 5-20, default value is 5.
 This field is optional.
-- `enable-inline` when set to false, generates code to run each nested pipeline as independent sequencer job.
+- `enable-inline` when true, it runs nested pipelines as part of the same job.
+If false each nested pipeline is run as a separate job.
 Default value is `true`

 ex:
 // compile all pipelines in a project by concurrently compiling 10 at a time